PrestaShop/prestashop.github.io/content/news/posts/2024/PSDevCon 2024-PrestaShop-UIKit.md

 The current version of PUIK at the time of writing this article is 2.3.0.

-The first version, while still maintained for critical bugs, will eventually be deprecated once all teams have migrated to the second version.
+While still maintained for critical bugs, the first version will eventually be deprecated.

 For the remainder of this article, we will focus on this new iteration of PUIK!